 EnteredStateY are notified.

-Without the ability to extend a message to multiple others, you would have to use composition, thereby preventing the infrastructure from automatically routing messages to pre-existing subscribers of the composed messages.
+Without the ability to extend a message to multiple others, composition would be required, thereby preventing the infrastructure from automatically routing messages to pre-existing subscribers of the composed messages.

 The versioning advantages of NServiceBus message types allow for easily extending endpoints without breaking clients or subscribers.

 When writing commands, it is recommended to use classes rather than interfaces for those messages.
-The advantage of using a class is that you can include validation logic in the class constructor so that clients sending these messages are not able to send invalid commands.
-Of course, you will re-validating these commands on the server side anyway.
+The advantage of using a class is that it is possible to include validation logic in the class constructor so that clients sending these messages are not able to send invalid commands.
+Of course, re-validating these commands can be done on the server side anyway.

 Since events represent something that occurred in the past, the importance of validation is much decreased.
 Also, only the publisher of an event is the one that creates and sends the event.
 Subscribers cannot invalidate an event that was published.
 As such, the ability to put logic in the class representing a message is less relevant for events.